 A tax levy is a legal seizure of your property by the IRS or state taxation authorities.
-The IRS or State can levy your property if you have delinquent tax debt and don’t take action to resolve your tax debt problems.
+The IRS or State can levy your property if you have delinquent tax amount due and don’t take action to resolve your tax issues.

 The IRS and state tax authorities have the power to seize the money in your bank account, take a portion of your wages directly out of your paycheck, and levy many other types of property.
 Tax levies are generally only used after the IRS has sent you several notices asking you to pay your tax bill and you fail to respond.

 How IRS Tax Levies Work

 The IRS must follow specific procedures before levying your property.
 The following must happen before the IRS can proceed with a levy: